by D.S. Wynne and Doc Quantum

 “Yes, Your Majesty.”

 The two tore into each other, each determined that there could be only one victor.
 The lizard-thing was determined to win.
 However, it made a fatal mistake in assuming that its prey was easy to defeat.
-It would die knowing that Phoebe was an Amazon warrior for more reason than her bloodline.
+It would die knowing that Athena was an Amazon warrior for more reason than her bloodline.

 The young Princess Celia ran quickly back to her campsite, hoping that her rope was still where she had last left it.
 She had a gut feeling that, if she didn’t return soon, something terrible could happen to her friend, Drusilla.